June 14, 2018

 There are few places in the country with more history than Plymouth Harbor.
 Indeed, when boaters enter this storied port, they are literally navigating the same waters traveled by our Pilgrim forbears, who landed here in 1620 aboard the Mayflower.
 Talk about a harbor with history!

 Boaters who launch from Plymouth or keep their boats there for the season have a world of opportunities at their doorstep.
 The harbor is within easy reach of beautiful Duxbury and Kingston Bays, as well as the open waters of Cape Cod Bay.
-Further, Stellwagen Bank is approximately 20 miles away, while Provincetown, Boston and other destinations are within daytrip distance.
+Further, Stellwagen Bank is approximately 20 miles away, while Provincetown, Boston and other destinations are within easy daytrip distance.

-For those who wish to visit the town by water, the harbormaster’s office maintains ten transient moorings, available on a first-come, first-served basis that can accommodate boats up to 50 feet at a reasonable cost of $35 per night.
+For those who wish to visit the town by water, the harbormaster’s office maintains transient moorings, available on a first-come, first-served basis, that can accommodate boats up to 50 feet at a reasonable cost of $35 per night.
 There are also two nearby anchorages, including the Cowyard, just north of Plymouth Channel, where even large vessels can find good holding ground in a basin with depths of 7 to 10 feet.
 Unfortunately, Plymouth Harbor lacks short-term tie-up for daytrippers, but the harbormaster will attempt to place visitors on a mooring, if available, and provide launch service to and from shore.

 The first stop for many folks once ashore is iconic Plymouth Rock, the purported site of disembarkation for the Pilgrims.
-Berthed just a few steps from the famous monolith is the wooden replica ship Mayflower II, which has been undergoing a $12 million restoration in anticipation of her 400th anniversary celebration in 2020.
+Berthed just a few steps from the famous monolith is the berth of the wooden replica ship Mayflower II, which has been undergoing a $12 million restoration in anticipation of her 400th anniversary celebration in 2020.
 Since her arrival 1957, the ship has drawn 25 million visitors.

 Another well-known historical stop and tourist attraction can be found three miles away at Plimoth Plantation.
 The Plantation is a living museum dedicated to telling the history of Plymouth Colony from the perspective of both the Pilgrims and the native Wampanoag people.
 It comprises a working village populated by “re-enactors” who take time to tell curious visitors about daily life on the harsh frontier of the New World.
 Also close by is the 1677 Harlow Old Fort House, one of the few remaining 17th century buildings in town.